xiongyejun/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks change.

-Creating a new brach is quick.
+Creating a new brach is quick & simple.